Belni22/OCTViewer/README.md

 ## About this project

 This project was created as a bachelor thesis at the Hes-So Valais-Wallis in Sierre.
-The goal of the project was to create a frontend to display oct images and other multimodal data.
-The project is using React, Cornerstone.js and FastAPI.

-The goal of this bachelor thesis was to develop a frontend to display OCT images (PNG, JPG, DICOM) and other multimodal data.
+The goal of this bachelor thesis was to develop a frontend to display OCT images (PNG, JPG, DICOM) and other multimodal data by using React, Cornerstone.js and FastAPI.
 The multimodal data includes:
 - PDF display
 - metadata
 - Classification